 Blood donors make a lifesaving difference.
 More than 4.5 million patients need life-saving blood transfusions each year in the U.S. and Canada.
 And blood is a perishable resource that can be stored only for a short time.
 That's why blood donors are needed every day.

-You may be eligible to give blood every 56 days if you are a healthy person age 17 or older (or 16 with parent or guardian permission), weighing 110 pounds or more.
-Although, females age 18 and younger must weigh 120 pounds or more.
+You may be eligible to give blood every 56 days if you are a healthy person age 17 or older (or 16 with parent or guardian permission), weighing 112 pounds or more.
+However, females age 18 and younger must weigh 120 pounds or more.

 Parent or guardian permission required for 16-year-old donors.
-Click here for the required permission form.
+For information, please visit the Required Forms page.

 Before You Donate

 - Get plenty of rest, drink extra fluids, eat a good meal (including iron-rich foods), and avoid alcohol.

 - If okay with your doctor and medical condition, eat more salty foods than usual 24 hours before you donate.